 do not visit hospitals or care facilities

-notify their employer or education facility
+notify their employer or education facility.

 If someone cannot follow these steps, they must quarantine for the 7-day period – and are required to get tested on Day 1 and Day 6.

 Anyone who tests positive on a RA test during their 7-day period as a household contact must report their result, inform their recent social contacts and isolate for 7 days (as detailed above).